jirkapok/GasPlanner/README.md

 ## Running the tests

-Angular recommended testing environment is used, to run test use `npm run test-lib`, `npm run test` or `npm run e2e`
+Angular recommended testing environment is used, to run test use `npm run test-lib`, `npm run test`

 ## Contributing